obsidianmd/obsidian-help/en/Extending Obsidian/Plugin security.md

 ## Plugin review process

 Community plugins undergo an initial review when they're submitted to the plugin store.
-The Obsidian team is still small and unable to manually review every new release of community plugins.
+All plugins must adhere to [Obsidian Developer Policies](https://docs.obsidian.md/Developer+policies).

+The Obsidian team is small and unable to manually review every new release of community plugins.
 Instead, we rely on the help of the community to identify and report issues with plugins.

 - If you find any security flaws with a community plugin, create an issue on the plugin repository on GitHub.
 - If you suspect that a community plugin is malicious, report it to [[Help and support#Contact Obsidian support|Obsidian support]], or by sending a DM to our moderators.